>

 Louis Killen sang Do Me Ama in 1997 on his CD A Seaman's Garland.

 John Kirkpatrick sang Do Me Ama in 1998 on his CD One Man and His Box.
-He commented in his liner notes:
+He noted:

 Learned in my formative years at Folk Camps in the 1960's when The Yetties would play endless tapes of what Cyril Tawney had been singing at Sidmouth Folk Festival that year.
 When I later asked Cyril where it came from, he told me that he thought it was probably from somewhere in the southern half of England.